Redoutable-class submarine (1967): Description

 Designated Sous-marin Nucléaire Lanceur d'Engins (SNLE) literally "Missile-launching nuclear submarine", the design initially measured 128 m long overall with a beam of 10.6 m and a draught of 10 m.
 The submarines initially displaced 7500 t surfaced and 9000 t submerged.
 This later increased to 8000 t surfaced.
 The submarines were powered by one pressurised water reactor providing steam to two turbines and two alternators and turning one propeller via a turbo reduction drive creating 16200 hp.
 The submarines also sported electric emergency propulsion capable of providing a range of 5000 nmi.
 The vessels could dive more than 200 m and had a maximum speed of 20 kn.
 Each boat had two twin crews comprising 15 officers and 120 men.

 Armament

-The Redoutable class all have 16 compartments for submarine-launched ballistic missiles.
+The Le Redoutable class all have 16 compartments for submarine-launched ballistic missiles.
 Redoutable initially deployed with 16 the M1 MSBS (Mer-Sol Balistique Stratégique).
-The M1 missile was a two stage ballistic missile with a 10.4 m height and each missile weighed 18000 kg.
+The M1 missile was a two-stage ballistic missile with a 10.4 m height, and each missile weighed 18000 kg.
 The M1 had a 400-kiloton warhead and an approximate 2500 km range.
 Terrible was also constructed to carry this missile.
 The design of Foudroyant was altered to carry the improved M2 MSBS missile in 1974.
 The M2 was heavier at 19800 kg, had a 500-kiloton warhead and a longer range than the M1.
 In 1977, both the M1 and M2 were replaced by the M20 MSBS.